October 23 through October 25, 2019 in Washington, D.C. Applications open on May 1, 2019, and will be accepted through August 1, 2019.

-Incoming Haggerty Family Fellows will be awarded travel to and from Washington, D.C, and lodging for the entire duration of the Fellowship.
+Incoming Haggerty-Richardson Fellows will be awarded travel to and from Washington, D.C, and lodging for the entire duration of the Fellowship.
 Most meals will also be provided.
 Families are welcome to come and explore the city while their Fellow is otherwise engaged.

 About the Fellowship

 Now in its second year, the Haggerty-Richardson Fellowship brings together a selective group of promising young conservative professionals who are interested in maximizing their influence in the conservative movement as leaders, philanthropists and engaged citizens.

 Over three days, fellows will be exposed to seminars that discuss the inner workings of the House and Senate, meet and talk with key conservative influencers and gain a critical understanding of the behind-the-scenes efforts of the conservative movement in Congress.

 Fellows and their families are welcome to stay for the weekend, at their own expense.
 For those doing so, CPI would be happy to help with planning and booking activities around Washington, including but by no means limited to:

 Who Should Apply?

 Haggerty-Richardson Fellowships are awarded to highly qualified young professionals who currently participate in the conservative movement through activism, philanthropy, scholarship or related fields.